wrycoder/koinonia/README.md

 This project was created as the **first** in a series of three submissions in support of my job application with the Center for Congregations in Indianapolis.
+The <a href="https://www.blurve-demo.com/cfc.pdf">second</a> and
-The other projects will be submitted separately.
+<a href="https://github.com/wrycoder/cfc">third</a> projects will be submitted
+separately.